CSCAR/workshop-stata-intro/stata_markdown/02-the-basics-of-stata.md

 Above, in the do-file, we ran three lines of code.
 The first, `sysuse auto`, is a system command that we'll discuss later.

-The second, `summarize price`, follows the basic syntax - "summarize" is the command, and "price" is a single variable it operates on.
+The second and third lines, `summarize price mpg` and `tabulate foreign`, follow the basic syntax - "`summarize`" and "`tabulate`" are the commands.

-The last line, `compress`, has "compress" as the command and has no additional variables.
+"`summarize`" is operating on two variables, "price" and "mpg"; the order in which the variables appear in the command controls the order in which they appear in the table. "`tabulate`" is operating on a single variable, creating a one-way table; putting a second variable transforms it into a two-way table.

 The options are not required (none of the above commands have options), but if they are given, they too are separated by spaces.
 There are some options that are consistent across a number of commands, and some options are specific to commands.